IshmaelRogers/Perception/Object Recognition/README.md

 # Support Vector Machine

 The SVM is a supervised machine learning algorithm that characterizes the parameter space of a dataset into discrete classes.
-They work by applying an iterative method to a trainning datasete where each item in the training set is characterized by a
+They work by applying an iterative method to a trainning datasete where each item in the training set is characterized by a feature vector and a label.

+![alt text][image3]

 # Support Vector Machine Intuition